 Courtesy of Thin Lizzy Co UK

-There is no Rock ‘n’ Roll Hall of Fame vast enough to accommodate the legacy of the late, great Philip Parris Lynott – the creative genius behind Thin Lizzy and one of the most influential rock artists of all time.
-He is beloved, revered, and emulated by indie and alternative rockers, punks, folkies, and metal heads alike.
+There is no Rock ‘n’ Roll Hall of Fame vast enough to accommodate the legacy of the late, great Philip Parris Lynott.
+The creative genius behind Thin Lizzy and one of the most influential rock artists of all time, Phil is beloved, revered, and emulated by indie and alternative rockers, punks, folkies, and metal heads alike.

-Phil’s unique style of conversational vocal phrasing – half sung / half spoken – afforded his witty libretto a cinematic quality.
+Detailing the blue-collar blues (and triumphs) of the proletariat and its fringe characters, Phil’s artistry evokes comparison to such acknowledged poets including Bob Dylan, Bruce Springsteen, Van Morrison, Patti Smith, Leonard Cohen, and Joni Mitchell.
+His unique style of conversational vocal phrasing – half sung / half spoken – afforded his witty libretto a cinematic quality.

 Phil Lynott Sound & Vision …